No Goats Among GOATs: Five Of The Best Animal Actors In Film History

 Signature Scene: For all the unbridled drug-fueled Bangkok energy of Krystal’s scenes in Hangover 2, this doorstep drop smoke scene with Galifianakis borders on emotionally affecting.
 If you listen, you can almost hear her say “I’ll miss you too”.
 And relax, folks, the smoke was digitally added in post.

 Theme Music: 1972’s “Pusherman” by the late great Curtis Mayfield from Superfly is used to introduce us to Crystal’s drug-dealing, denim-Stones-jacket-rocking, monkey-mule middle-man.
 Meanwhile five decades after the fact it still sounds fresh to death, much like it did in 1988 when Ice-T cribbed it for “I’m Your Pusher”.
-Someone gives this song the thorough Wikipedia page it deserves already.
+Someone give this jam the thorough Wikipedia page it deserves already.

 Critical Bona Fides/Legacy: First animal to command a five-figure per-episode salary/sitcom deal.
 Crystal’s films have grossed 2.5 billion-dollars worldwide.
 Described by several co-stars as the greatest actor they’ve worked with, while now entering into the third decade of her film career.